Migraines

 Botox

-Botox isn’t just for cosmetic use — Health Canada approved the use of Botox for chronic migraines in 2011.
+Botox isn’t just for cosmetic use — Botox has been authorized for sale by Health Canada for chronic migraines in 2011.

 Nerves communicate pain by releasing molecules to sensory organs.
 Botox prevents this communication from happening, which can be extremely helpful for people who suffer from chronic migraines.